MartinRovang/nnUNet_MedSeg/documentation/train_new_dataset.md

 - `best_checkpoint`: This represents the model's best performance point during training with its weights.
 - A PNG image: This visual aid provides a snapshot of various significant training metrics.

 During the process, any residual data will be removed to release space.
+Rest assured, everything users require will be neatly packaged in the `output_nnUNet_folder` at the end of the process.
-It's important to note that the nnUNet folders are locked against modifications to guarantee smooth progression through all steps.
-Rest assured, everything users require will be neatly packaged in the `output_nnUNet_folder`.
+Also, it's important to note that the nnUNet folders are locked against modifications to guarantee smooth progression through all steps.